Quantitative stochastic homogenization and large-scale regularity: Convergence of the subadditive quantities

-To estimate the speed of convergence of a subadditive quantity to its limit, it is often a good idea to search for a \emph{superadditive} quantity which is expected to be close to the original subadditive one.
-If an estimate of the difference between the two can be obtained, then an estimate for the speed of convergence of both quantities would follow since each gives us monotonicity in one direction and the limit would be squeezed in between.
+To estimate the speed of convergence of a subadditive quantity to its limit, it is natural to search for a \emph{superadditive} quantity which is close to the original subadditive one.
+If a good estimate of the difference between the two can be obtained, then an estimate for the speed of convergence of both quantities would follow since each gives us monotonicity on one side, and the limit would thus be squeezed in between.
 In this chapter we accomplish this by introducing a new subadditive ``dual'' quantity which we denote by~$\nu^*(U,q)$.
 We then compare the family of subadditive quantities $\nu(U,p)$ indexed by $p\in\Rd$ to the family of superadditive quantities~$p\cdot q - \nu^*(U,q)$ indexed by~$q\in\Rd$.
-We will show that, for each $p$, there is a~$q$ such that these two quantities are close in expectation (in fact, the correspondence between $p$ and $q$ is linear and gives us another way to define $\ahom$).
-An equivalent way of saying this in the terminology of convex analysis is that we show that $\nu(U,p)$ is close to the Legendre-Fenchel transform of $q\mapsto \nu^*(U,q)$, that is, \emph{$\nu(U,\cdot)$ and $\nu^*(U,\cdot)$ are close to being convex dual functions.} We will prove that this is so by constructing an iteration scheme which establishes the decay of the defect in their convex dual relationship.
+We will show that, for each $p$, there is a~$q$ such that these two quantities are close in expectation (in fact, the correspondence between $p$ and $q$ is linear and gives us another way to define the homogenized coefficients~$\ahom$).
+An equivalent way of saying this in the terminology of convex analysis is that we show that \emph{$\nu(U,\cdot)$ and $\nu^*(U,\cdot)$ are close to being convex dual functions.} We will prove that this is so by constructing an iteration scheme which establishes the decay of the defect in their convex dual relationship.

 We begin in the first section by giving the definition of~$\nu^*$ and exploring its relationship to~$\nu$.
 The iteration procedure giving the convergence rate for~$\omega(n)$ is then carried out in Section~\ref{s.iteration}.
-In Section~\ref{s.fluctuationswhip}, we upgrade the stochastic integrability of our estimates, making use of subadditivity and using independence in a stronger way than we did in the previous chapter.
+At the end of that section, we upgrade the stochastic integrability of our estimates, making use of subadditivity and using independence in a stronger way than we did in the previous chapter.
 This allows us to obtain very strong bounds on the tail of the distribution of the random variable $\mathcal{E}(m)$ encountered in Proposition~\ref{p.qualweakconv} and Theorem~\ref{t.DP.blackbox}, thereby giving us useful quantitative versions of these qualitative homogenization results: see Theorems~\ref{t.Jmaximizers} and~\ref{t.DP} in Section~\ref{s.Emwhipped}.